lsaffel/booksAPI/README.md

-# restAPI
+# booksAPI

-Building a REST API with Node and Express
+Building a simple API with Node and Express

+node version: 16.13.1

 Run from a terminal window with: node book-api.js